 Get a quote

-The policies didn't do so well in our analysis for admin fees, with £28 charged to set up and renew your policy and £58.50 if you cancel early.
+The policies didn't do so well in our analysis for admin fees.
+You're charged £28 to set up and renew your policy and an eye-watering £60.50 if you cancel early.

 No-claims discount for other drivers

 The AA's policies allow named drivers to build their separate NCD, which is fairly uncommon.
-However, if you build NCD, it will only be useable if you later take out an AA policy yourself and you can't take it with you to other insurance providers.
+However, if you build NCD this way, it will only be usable if you later take out an AA policy yourself; you can't transfer it to other insurance providers.

 How did customers rate the AA's car insurance?

-We asked the AA's customers who have recently made a claim how they felt about their car insurance.
+We asked customers of the AA who have recently made a claim how they felt about their car insurance.

 Here's how customers rated the AA in various areas of service: